In this guide, we explain what is the Amazon Buy Box, how to check Amazon Buy Box eligibility, and how to win the Amazon Buy Box.

-“Over 80% of orders are placed with Amazon Buy Box sellers”
+“Over 80% of orders are placed with Amazon Buy Box sellers.”

-FBA sellers can usually price 10-15% higher than FBM sellers and win the Buy Box.
-FBA sellers that match the Buy Box price will share in a percentage of orders.
+- FBA sellers can usually price 10-15% higher than FBM sellers and still win the Buy Box.

-A lot of Amazon sellers think it is as simple as having the lowest price.
+A lot of Amazon sellers think winning the Buy Box is as simple as having the lowest price.

-What is the Amazon Buy Box?
+What Is the Amazon Buy Box?

-If you have the Buy Box it means you are the main seller of that product.
+So, what is the Amazon Buy Box?
+If you have the Buy Box it means you are the main default seller of that product.
 If the customer clicks ‘Add to Cart’ it will be your product they are ordering.
-The Buy Box seller gets a majority of the orders for the product.

 The ‘Other Sellers on Amazon’ Box

-If you are eligible but do not actually win the Buy Box you may still be one of the three sellers to appear in the ‘Other Sellers on Amazon’ box.
+If you are eligible but do not actually win the Buy Box, you may still be one of the three sellers to appear in the ‘Other Sellers on Amazon’ box.

 The Amazon Offer Listing Page

 All remaining sellers will appear on this separate page which buyers have to click through to.
 Offers are listed purely based on the total delivered price (Item Price + Shipping).

-If you have 100% feedback, are a business seller, have a great store name, are an LLC or LTD company then the customer is more likely to place their order with you even if you are not the cheapest.
+If you have 100% feedback, are a business seller, have a great store name, are an LLC or LTD company, then the customer is more likely to place their order with you even if you are not the cheapest.

-The Amazon Buy Box on mobile or app
+The Amazon Buy Box on Mobile or App

 There is no clear link through to ‘Other sellers’ on either the app or mobile versions of the site and buyers have to really search for it.
 This means the Buy Box seller gets an even higher percentage of the total orders placed.

 Amazon will evaluate all the sellers who are competing for the Buy Box.
 Sellers that meet the minimum requirements will then be eligible to take a share.